ASSERT-KTH/ci-hackathon/site/lights.md

 - Help page: ```http://localhost:8000/help```
     - Shows API entrypoints and json schemas for lights controller

+## Usage example

+[Here](https://github.com/KTH/ci-hackathon/blob/master/resources/emulators/lights/src/examples/traviss.py) you can find a piece of python codewhich actually uses this emulator to create a lights show with the Travis CI data.
+To access the emulator view, go to this [address](https://ci-lights.azurewebsites.net/).
+All room sessions are public, if for some reason you see a strange behavior in your code trying to command the lights, please check the ```session``` name in your data, maybe there is a collision with another colleague.

 ## Environment variables

 To specify host Ip and Port you must set them as environment variables like: